mlflow/mlflow-go/docs/porting-a-new-endpoint.md

 As mentioned elsewhere, the Go implementation of the tracking server is currently incomplete.
 This guide outlines how to implement a missing endpoint.

+⚠️ This guide links to local files from the `mlflow` source dependency.
+We recommend reading this guide locally after running `mage repo:init`. ⚠️

 ## View Missing Endpoints

 Run `mage endpoints` to view which endpoints are not yet implemented.